Black Swan: Profile and Information

 However, should the dry conditions return before the young have been raised, the adult birds would leave the nests and their eggs or swans and return to the wetlands.

-The black swan, like a lot of other waterfowl, loses all its flying feathers at when it moults after breeding and is unable to fly for a month.
+Like many other waterfowl, the black swan loses all its flying feathers when it molts after breeding and cannot fly for a month.
 It will normally settle in big, open waters for safety during this time.

 This large and common bird has not been reported as a threat of extinction or a major decline in the population.